Oingo Boingo: MCA years (1984–1992)

-After three straight albums that failed to break nationally, the band's label A&M was unhappy with Oingo Boingo's lack of commercial success.
-At this point, the group's new manager Mike Gormley, who had just left the position of VP of Publicity and Asst. to the Chairman of A&M, negotiated a release from the label and signed Danny Elfman to a solo deal with MCA Records.
-Elfman, however, was still committed to the band (which was officially inactive or on hiatus, depending on who was asking).
-He therefore used his solo album as an opportunity to keep the band together, co-producing the album with Steve Bartek, and employing the remaining members of Oingo Boingo as session musicians.
-The album was released as So-Lo in late 1984.
+In 1984, bassist Kerry Hatch and keyboardist Richard Gibbs departed to form the short-lived band Zuma II and the band went on a short hiatus.
+Around this time, the group's new manager Mike Gormley, who had recently left the position of VP of Publicity and Asst. to the Chairman of A&M, negotiated a release from the label and signed Danny Elfman to a solo deal with MCA Records.

-Around this time, bassist Kerry Hatch and keyboardist Richard Gibbs (both of whom played on So-Lo) departed to form the short-lived band Zuma II.
-Elfman later claimed the two departing members had "lost the spirit", but stated, "I could never blame anybody for losing the spirit.
-It's very hard being an 8-piece ensemble doing what, at the time, was non-commercial music".
+That year, the soundtrack to the movie Bachelor Party included a theme song and an exclusive song, "Something Isn't Right", recorded by Oingo Boingo.
+The first album under MCA was So-Lo in late 1984, released as a Danny Elfman solo album, however all previous members of Oingo Boingo were credited as session musicians, together with Red Hot Chilli Peppers bassist Flea.

 Shortly after releasing So-Lo, Oingo Boingo returned to performing with new bassist John Avila and keyboardist Mike Bacich, and the MCA deal was revised to be a deal for the band rather than Elfman as a solo act.
 The first release with the new Oingo Boingo line-up was Dead Man's Party in 1985.
 The album marked a notable change towards more pop oriented songwriting and production style, and became the band's most commercially successful record.
 It featured their highest-charting song on the Billboard Hot 100, "Weird Science", which was written for the John Hughes film of the same name.

 The band appeared on a number of movie soundtracks in the early to mid-1980s, including an appearance in the movie Back to School in 1986, performing their hit single "Dead Man's Party".
-The soundtrack to the movie Bachelor Party included a theme song written by Elfman, and a song unreleased on any Oingo Boingo album: "Something Isn't Right".

 During this era, Danny Elfman also began scoring major films, beginning with 1985's Pee-wee's Big Adventure.
 Elfman would go on to write the scores to almost all of Tim Burton's films.
 Oingo Boingo guitarist Steve Bartek has orchestrated most of Elfman's film and television scores.

 The album BOI-NGO was released in 1987.
 Following its recording, Bacich was replaced by new keyboardist Carl Graves.
 The band's 1988 release, Boingo Alive, comprised "live" re-recordings of previous album songs on a studio soundstage, plus a new song, "Winning Side".
 This new track was also released as a single, and became a No. 14 hit on US Modern Rock radio stations.